History of gambling in the United Kingdom: Greyhound racing

-Middle-class reformers were outraged, and the working-class delighted, with the emergence in the mid-1920s of an entertaining new sport and betting opportunity: Greyhound racing.
+Middle-class reformers were outraged, and the working-class delighted, with the emergence in the mid-1920s of an entertaining new sport and betting opportunity: greyhound racing.
 At first it seemed modern, glamorous, and American, but the middle class lost interest when working-class audiences took over.

 Second World War

 The experience of total war 1939 to 1945 meant much less leisure and highly restricted transportation, So attendance fell at gambling venues such as racing tracks for horses and greyhounds.
 However the volume of betting remained high.
-Anti-gambling organizations used the national emergency to shut down many legitimate gambling activities, but the early successes in curtailing horse racing, greyhound racing and football-- which were the main venues for gambling-- were soon reversed as the government saw gambling as a necessary psychological outlet in a time of highly restricted leisure opportunities.
-There were new opportunities as well, such as 'unity' football pools and a larger number of illegal neighborhood bookmakers.
+Anti-gambling organisations used the national emergency to shut down many legitimate gambling activities, but the early successes in curtailing horse racing, greyhound racing and football-- which were the main venues for gambling-- were soon reversed as the government saw gambling as a necessary psychological outlet in a time of highly restricted leisure opportunities.
+There were new opportunities as well, such as 'unity' football pools and a larger number of illegal neighbourhood bookmakers.
 For the first time there was heavy gambling on Irish horse races, which were not interrupted during the war.
 The government provided extra petrol needed for the movement of racing horses and dogs.
 The greyhound racing industry peaked in 1946 with attendances estimated to be around 75 million based on the annual totalisator turnover of £196,431,430.
 The figure equates to £8 billion today (2018), using a historic inflation calculator.
 Audiences started to decline with the opening of betting shops in 1961, despite a mini boom in the late 1980s.

+The Betting and Gaming Act 1960

+The Betting and Gaming Act 1960 (8 & 9 Eliz.
+2. c.
+60) paved the way for legalized casino gambling in the United Kingdom.
+The Clermont Club, founded by John Aspinall in London's upscale Mayfair district in 1962, is often heralded as the first of its kind under this new legal framework.
+Designed to cater to Britain's aristocracy and upper classes, the Clermont Club set a precedent for the future of the casino industry in the UK.
+Its opening marked a significant shift in the gambling landscape, transitioning from informal and often illicit gambling gatherings to regulated and sophisticated establishments.
+This evolution was a milestone in the broader acceptance and integration of casino gambling into British society, leading to the gradual expansion and regulation of the industry across the nation.
+The establishment of the Clermont Club and subsequent casinos under the Betting and Gaming Act 1960 signified the beginning of a new era in British gambling, one characterised by legal oversight, economic contribution, and social acceptance.

-Roger Munting points out that in the 1980s:
+Roger Munting points out that by the 1980s: